Skip to main content

 Five Common ‘Post Cloud Migration Risks’

-Cloud migration has a set of challenges associated with it, and it doesn’t end with the migration process because there exist many bottlenecks, even post cloud migration.
-While some can be addressed with ease, some need extra effort.
+Cloud migration has a set of challenges associated with it, and the challenges don’t end with the migration process because many bottlenecks exist even after the migration.
+While some can be addressed with ease, some require extra effort.

-Here, we bring to you five such most common ‘post cloud migration risks’ that need a special mention:
+Here, we bring to you five of the most common ‘post cloud migration risks’ that need a special mention:

 1) Weak Architecture and Unnecessary Computing Costs